Stefn93/Carloan/README.md

 - MVC

 Modeled with 7 entities.
-Data is stored on a MySQL database.
+Data is stored in a MySQL database.